marekmurawski/csv_import/readme.md

 - valid_until
 - tags

 ..the imported Page properties will be set accordingly to those fields.
-Any other properly named _(english letters, digits, dash and underscore)_ columns will be added as **Page Parts**.
+Any other properly named _(latin letters, digits, dash and underscore)_ columns will be added as **Page Parts**.

 Installation